Your French Connection

 Live in France for a semester.
 Study the French-speaking nations of Africa and the Caribbean.
 Intern at a culinary school or a foreign embassy.
 Dare to totally immerse yourself in French-speaking cultures — on campus and abroad.

 You’ll study political, social, historical, artistic, and literary elements of French and French-speaking cultures.
 And you can join other language students in extracurricular activities including festivals, conversation tables, clubs, and more.

 Guilford students have studied abroad in Paris, France; Rennes, France; Dakar, Senegal; Antananarivo, Madagascar; Rabat, Morocco; and Montréal, Canada.

-The French major consists of at least 32 credits at the 200-level or above, with at least one 400-level course (two if you are completing a senior thesis).
+The French track within the Modern Language Studies major consists of at least 36 credits at the 102-level or above, with at least one 400-level course (two if you are completing a senior thesis).
 All majors are expected to study abroad with an appropriate Guilford program before graduating.
 Students planning to attend graduate school are urged to choose the senior thesis.
-All majors must meet proficiency requirements.

-French majors have distinct advantages in the hospitality, foreign service and education fields, among others.
+French track students have distinct advantages in the hospitality, foreign service, and education fields, among others.